-More recently, JSC has been re-scanning the original negatives at the highest resolutions ever in preparation for the 50th anniversary of Apollo, pursuant to a Space Act Agreement between Arizona State University (ASU) and NASA’s Johnson Space Center.
+Most recently, JSC re-scanned the original negatives at the highest resolutions ever in preparation for the 50th anniversary of Apollo, pursuant to a Space Act Agreement between Arizona State University (ASU) and NASA’s Johnson Space Center.

 Digital scans of flight images in their raw (unprocessed) form are in the public domain, and as such are covered by NASA usage policy for still image and computer files (see URL: https://www.nasa.gov/multimedia/guidelines/index.html).
 Most of the raw images (including all color images) used in creating the images found on this site and contained in our products were acquired from ASU.
 The remainder of the raw images, including many of the black and white images found here, were acquired from the National Archives or a NASA image site.

-Unfortunately, until today, the majority of these scanned images have not been available anywhere online as completely restored, corrected, and enhanced high resolution images for viewing, downloading, and purchase.
+Unfortunately, until today, the majority of these scanned images have not been available anywhere online as completely restored, corrected, and enhanced high resolution images.
 What there is, across numerous websites, are collections of images in raw, unprocessed form, or marginally processed images that fail to fully showcase these images as they truly deserve to be seen.
 Apollospace is changing that.

 The Apollospace image process page details the technical work of bringing these photographs to life.
 But more than an historical record of one of the greatest accomplishments in human history, these images are art.
 Each Apollo era photograph appearing on this site was taken by a human hand and with a human eye.
 50 years later, each one been restored, corrected, and enhanced with a human eye as well, to be as visually pleasing as they are historically and naturally accurate.